avwx-rest/avwx-engine/docs/util/station.md

 The Station dataclass stores basic info about the desired station and available Runways.

 The easiest way to get a station is to supply the ICAO code.
+IATA codes will also work with `from_iata`.

 ```python
 >>> from avwx import Station